Collective Impact in New Zealand

 Flightdec can provide online infrastructure and communications support for Collective Impact initiatives and participating organisations, through allowing participating websites to share content with each other.
 This can be dynamic content, such as blogs, articles and events, through to more static content, such as libraries of resources information that can be curated at the source and curated in receiving websites (filtered for relevance).

-In many Collective Impact programmes, social media is used as the dominant communications tool, however, while social media’s strengths are in interactive immediacy and access to large audiences, its weaknesses are in a lack of accessibility for all citizens, an inability to adequately provide sensible archiving, the fleeting nature of the messages (seen-and-gone), it’s vulnerability to data/messaging manipulation, and the vagaries of social algorithms (manipulated echo chambers).
+In many Collective Impact programmes, social media is used as the dominant communications tool, however, while social media’s strengths are in interactive immediacy and access to large audiences, its weaknesses are now becoming clearer.
+There is a lack of accessibility for all citizens, an inability to adequately provide sensible archiving, messages are fleeting (seen-and-gone), data can be misappropriated, and algorithms tend to create mindless popularity echo chambers.
+In addition, people may be free to use a social media platform but they can never claim to own that digital space or any of the shared content.

-It should also be noted that an approach which puts websites at the centre of a communications programme, does not negate the use of other communications channels, including social media.
+It should be noted that an approach which puts websites at the centre of a communications programme does not negate the use of other communications channels, including the sensible use of social media and email.
 In fact it strengthens the use of other channels.

 Over the page is an outline of our deliverables set against the five Collective Impact conditions.